How have local volunteers mobilized and aided Puerto Rican communities after Hurricane Maria?

-Planet Earth's average temperature has risen approximately one degree Fahrenheit in the last fifty years.
-By the end of this century it will be several degrees higher, according to the latest climate research.
+Earth's average temperature has risen approximately one degree Fahrenheit in the last fifty years.
+By the end of this century, it will be several degrees higher, according to the latest climate research.

-This Pulitzer Gateway brings together reporting from Pulitzer Center grantees on the abilities of communities in diverse regions to "bounce-back" and adapt to impacts of climate change: We highlight in-depth reporting on global warming in France, southern Africa, Bangladesh, and India, produced by Daniel Grossman in partnership with WBUR.
+Climate Change brings together reporting from Pulitzer Center grantees on the abilities of communities in diverse regions to bounce back and adapt to impacts of climate change: One highlight includes in-depth reporting on global warming in France, southern Africa, Bangladesh, and India, produced by Daniel Grossman in partnership with WBUR.

-Issues discussed in this Gateway range from the future of the residents of Kiribati, a low-lying island nation in the Pacific, to the biological diversity of the rain forest in Peru, and the psychological effects of climate change on the inhabitants of Australia and Fiji.
+Other topics covered here range from the future of the residents of Kiribati, a low-lying island nation in the Pacific, to the biological diversity of the rainforest in Peru, and the psychological effects of climate change on the inhabitants of Australia and Fiji.